Hungarian Jews threaten boycott of official Holocaust events

 Almost seven decades since the end of World War Two, anti-Semitism remains a sore point in Hungary, whose 100,000-strong Jewish community is one of the largest in Europe.
 Jewish leaders feel the country has not fully faced up to its wartime past.

-Prime Minister Viktor Orban's centre-right government, which has publicly pledged zero tolerance for anti-Semitism, is set to win re-election in April and a boycott will not change that.
+Prime Minister Viktor Orban's center-right government, which has publicly pledged zero tolerance for anti-Semitism, is set to win reelection in April and a boycott will not change that.

 But it could further dent the government's image abroad, which critics say has overlooked anti-Semitism fanned by the far-right Jobbik party, weakened democratic checks and balances,